Homemade Oat Flour Pizza Crust

 For the record, I still love a regular pizza crust above all else.
 Who doesn’t, right?!

 But this easy any-night-of-the-week beauty is pretty great.
-It’s low maintenance, versatile, hand-hold-able, healthy, simple, real food made easy… gah it all just makes me happy beyond happy.
+It’s low maintenance, versatile, hand-hold-able, healthy, simple, real food made easy… gah it all just makes me so happy.

 I can promise you, this whole grain, gluten free, dairy free pizza crust will be one of your new favorite ways to enjoy pizza in a much healthier way!